All Episodes

 We just have to teach everybody how to use the resources and things.

-And you know, the thought that they're having struggles of, you know, we don't have enough fertilizer, we don't have enough seeds, it's it's costing so much, I can't even make a profit.
+And, you know, the thought that they're having struggles of, you know, we don't have enough fertilizer.

-Why am I even doing all this back breaking work?
+Why am I even doing all this backbreaking work?

 But it is fascinating.

-It it's gonna be fascinating to watch if in fact all of this develops the way I'm reading and I'm being told by people that are farmers like yourself, small farmers like yourself, large farmers.
+It's going to be fascinating to watch if, in fact, all of this develops the way I'm reading and I'm being told by people that are farmers like yourself, small farmers like yourself, large farmers, we're going to have a food shortage.

-What are we gonna do then?
+What are we going to do then?

-Uh scary times.
+It's scary times.

 Anyway, God bless you, Stacey.